pravee-n/jquery.ime-extensions/README.md

 jQuery.IME for chrome is now installed.<br>
 Try it out on any textarea or input box on any website. <br>
-Try refreshing the page once if jQuery.IME extension is not loaded on a input field or a textarea.
+Try refreshing the page once if jQuery.IME extension is not loaded on a input field or a textarea on a webpage.

 Installation on Firefox
 -----------------------